Datn1298/learningDevops/week2/week2.md

 - What is SSH and how it works
 - SSH in Action:
   - Create Remote Server on Cloud
+  - Setting up public key authentication
-  - Generate SSH Key Pair
+    1. Generate an SSH key
+    - ssh-keygen -t rsa -b 4096
+    2. Copy the key to a serrver
+    - ssh-copy-id -i ~/.ssh/mykey user@host
+    - Add key to ~/.ssh/authorized_keys file
   - Execute a bash script on a remote machine